 So, how you can hold a paddle with a Seemiller grip is, put your index finger on the sideline of the backend paddle.
 Then wrap the blade with other fingers.

 It’s like Shakehand grip.
 The Seemillar grip is dying out from the table tennis.
 I think there is not a top-listed player in table tennis who uses the Seemiller grip.

 The pistol grip is not allowed to play such as tournament which is under IIFT.
 But people like to play with this paddle.

-The blade of the paddle is like a backstrap of a gun.
+The blade of the paddle is like a back strap of a gun.
 There is also a hole like Trigger Gard. where you can weather put your index or middle finger.
-Then hold the blade with other fingers including thumb.
+Then hold the blade with other fingers including the thumb.

 The hammer grip is beginner level grip of the players.
 Every trained player used to hold a paddle with a hammer grip at the beginning.
 The style of hammer grip is, hold the blade with all of your fingers.
 Not a single finger runs onto the rubber.